Online Reading Program For Dyslexia

 The symptoms of dyslexia are different in older children and teenagers, and they find less novelty in a computer game feel.
 And so the reading program for dyslexia in older children has to be different.
 And Fast ForWord is.

 The goal is less about phonemic awareness and more about reading automaticity.
 Older children have already developed many of the basic sounding out skills needed for reading, they are just no automatic.
-As a result, our program has a different track for older children, starting with Literacy and Literacy Advanced.
+As a result, our program has a different track for older children, starting with Elements I and Elements II.

 As the school curriculum transitions to “read to learn” the reading requirements move from reading technique to reading efficiency.
 Our program for dyslexia works on these issues, common in dyslexic middle and high schoolers: